pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 ---
 draft: true
 author: "vijayabharathib"
-title: "Promises."
+title: "JavaScript Promises Can Help You Fix Callback Hell"
-subtitle: "Learn JavaScript Promises, the new return type of most of the asynchronous web APIs."
+subtitle: "Promises are the new return type of most of the asynchronous web APIs in JavaScript.
+Promises help you compose functions better than callbacks."
 date: "2018-05-30T08:15:59+05:30"
 publishdate: "2018-05-30T08:15:59+05:30"
 tags: ["Javascript","ES6","Promises","Asynchronous","Callbacks"]